twit96/twit96/README.md

 - Finally, I just might talk your ear off about marching percussion if you let me.

 ## Reach out to me!
 With only 2 classes left before graduating college, I would love freelance or collaborative opportunities in web development, game development, and software development.
 I work to learn, and love to program.
-If you see a place for me in your project, feel free to get in touch with me!
+If you see a place for me in your project, feel free to get in touch!

 <a href="https://twit96.github.io/contact/">My contact information can be found here.</a>